trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ```

 where ``\bm{F}_i^{\text{adv}}`` denotes all non-pressure forces such as gravity, viscosity, surface
-tension and more, while ``\bm{F}_i^p``denotes the unknown pressure forces, which we
+tension and more, while ``\bm{F}_i^p`` denotes the unknown pressure forces, which we
 want to solve for.

 Note that the IISPH is an incompressible method, which means that the density of the
-fluid remain constant over time.
+fluid remains constant over time.
 By assuming a fixed reference density ``\rho_0`` for all
-fluid particle over the whole time of the simulation, the density value at the next time
+fluid particles over the whole simulation, the density value at the next time
 step ``\rho_i(t + \Delta t)`` also has to be this rest density.
 So ``\rho_0`` can be plugged in
 for ``\rho_i(t + \Delta t)`` in the equation above.